arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/README.md

 These guides provide solutions to common problems when building applications with Foxx services:

+[Development mode](DevelopmentMode.md) for easy editing of code without bundling and re-uploading.

 [Running Foxx in a cluster](Cluster.md) and how it is different from Foxx on a standalone server.

 [Using authentication and sessions](Auth.md) to restrict access to your API and keep track of your users.